roles-ansible/role-scalelite/README.md

  What is this role doing?
 --------------------
  + First we do a simple version check, if this is enabled in the config. (disabled by default)
+ + We use some external roles for managing a specific ruby version, installing postgresql and adding a user and a database.
- + Next, we install the dependencies needed for scalelite.
+ + Next, we install some dependencies needed for scalelite.
- + We set up the scalelite user.
+ + We set up the scalelite user and group.
+ + We clone the scalelite git and checkout the release we wrote in our variables.
  + We set up some global ruby parameter like /etc/gemrc
- + rubyenv...
+ + We install some ruby gems and the part from the scalelite-Gemfile
+ + We set up some systemd files for the scalelite api and starting them
+ + We adding servers to the API (missing)

  Minimum Server Requirements
 -----------------------